Santo Tomas, Pampanga: Etymology

-The town's name is derived from Baliwag ("tardy" in Spanish) a reference to local habit of arriving late for Mass.
-Baliwag, whose original name was Santo Tomas, had its Patron, St. Thomas the Apostle.
-He is also called Doubting Thomas or Didymus (meaning "twin," as does "Thomas" in Aramaic) and was one of the Twelve Apostles of Jesus.
-The Patronal Feast is celebrated yearly on the 21st of December from the town's original founding date of 1792.
+The town's original name was "Baliwag" which is an old Capampangan word which means "untouched".
+The name Baliwag was chosen because the area was previously considered remote, isolated and in a pristine state before colonization and development however other belief that Baliwag was a slang word for tardiness due to the locals habit of arriving late for the Holy Mass considering that their houses were built around the vicinity of the church.
+Old catholic records such as Baptismal Certificates bears the name Pueblo de Baliwag later changed to El Pueblo de Santo Tomas during the Spanish period.
+Santo Tomas Apostol or Saint Thomas the Apostle, one of the original twelve disciples of Jesus Christ, had its patron saint.
+The patronal feast is celebrated yearly on 21 December from the church's original founding date of 1767.
+During the Second Vatican Council of 1969, the feast of Saint Thomas the Apostle was changed to July 3 and the town's started celebrating the new feast during the mid of 1990s.

 History

-On September 15, 1792, Santo Tomas was severed from its parent Minalin, Pampanga.
+On September 15, 1792, Santo Tomas was severed from its parent town, Minalin, Pampanga.
 On May 4, 1899, the town was under the U.S. Force's administration.
 On January 2, 1905, it was ceded to San Fernando, Pampanga until 1905.
 On October 12, 1951, Executive Order No. 476 (issued by Elpidio Quirino) created Santo Tomas and its five barrios of San Matias, San Vicente, San Bartolome, Santo Rosario and Santo Tomas with the seat of government at barrio San Vicente.

 On January 11, 1952, the municipality of Santo Tomas was re-inaugurated.
 The first municipal hall was temporarily at the house of late Mayor Patricio Gomez, the first municipal mayor.

-In 1955, RA 1250, the San Matias seat was transferred to Santo Tomas.
-Presidential Decree No. 1441 was issued by President Ferdinand E. Marcos on June 11, 1978, transferring the seat of municipal government from Barangay SantoTomas to Barangay San Vicente.
+In 1955, under Republic Act 1250, the San Matias seat was transferred to Santo Tomas.
+President Ferdinand E. Marcos issued Presidential Decree No. 1441 on June 11, 1978, transferring the seat of municipal government from Barangay SantoTomas to Barangay San Vicente.

-The town became the site of the bloody encounter between Filipino and American forces during Philippine Revolution known as the Battle of Santo Tomas.
+The town was the site of the bloody encounter between Filipino and American forces during Philippine Revolution known as the Battle of Santo Tomas.

 Geography

-The municipality of Santo Tomas, the smallest town in Pampanga, is at the heart of the province.
-The capital city of San Fernando bounds it on the north-west the municipality of San Simon on the north-east, the municipality of Minalin on the south-east and Bacolor on the west.
+The municipality of Santo Tomas, the smallest and youngest town in Pampanga, is at the heart of the province.
+The capital city of San Fernando bounds it to the northwest, the municipality of San Simon to the northeast, the municipality of Minalin to the southeast, and Bacolor to the west.

 Barangays

-Santo Tomas is politically subdivided into seven barangays:
+Santo Tomas is politically divided into seven barangays, as shown below.
+Each barangay consists of puroks and some have sitios.